arufahc/negicc/README.md

 not ideal for photo editting.
 Matrix is much less accurate but is more robust for editting.

-The matrix in the third profile is a crosstalk correction matrix to account for crosstalk between RGB channels of the digital sensor when capturing the image.
-This is a property that is intrinsic to the camera and is not dependent on the film or light used.
-This matrix is not suitable to be encoded in the ICC profile.
-This is because color negatives need to be color balance adjusted and RAW developers modifies the signal before the ICC profile, which would interfere with the crosstalk correction process.
+The matrix in the third profile includes a crosstalk correction matrix to account for crosstalk between RGB channels of the digital sensor, the curves and the cLUT.
+The matrix is an invariant of CFA sensor and triband filter (optional with tricolor light source).
+However this V4 profile uses a MPET pipeline that is not compatible with many image editors and is there for completeness only.

-Hence the process of using the profiles should be:
+The process of using the profiles should be:
-1. Use a RAW developer (e.g. dcraw) to output a linear image.
+1. Use a RAW developer (e.g. neg_process included or dcraw) to output a linear image.
 2. Apply crosstalk correction matrix computed.
-Using ImageMagick for example.
+Use neg_process can do this in step (1) or use ImageMagick separately.
 3. Add (but not convert using) the cLUT or matric ICC profile to image from step 2.

 Included in this repo is data files from Ektar100 film exposed with a